anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-Discovery as specified in BRSKI {{RFC8995, Section 4}} does not support discovery of registrars with enhanced feature sets.
+Discovery as specified in BRSKI {{RFC8995, Section 4}} does not support the discovery of registrars with enhanced feature sets.
-A pledge cannot find out in this way whether discovered registrars support the certificate enrollment protocol it expects, such as CMP.
+A pledge can not find out in this way whether discovered registrars support the certificate enrollment protocol it expects, such as CMP.

 As a more general solution, the BRSKI discovery mechanism can be extended